Getting Ready To Go To The Hospital

 A: It is uncommon for newborn babies born to COVID-19 positive mothers to become infected.
 The risk of a newborn becoming infected is low if a mother takes preventative steps including wearing a mask and washing her hands regularly.
 Because of this, and a very low risk of severe illness in newborns, the American Academy of Pediatrics (AAP) recommends mother and baby room-in together.

 Our provider and staff team will work with the mother and support person to determine how to provide a safe environment for newborn care within the mother's room.
-If either mother or baby requires a higher level of care, they would be temporarily separated.

 Q: Will my baby be tested for COVID-19 if I have a positive COVID-19 test?